Who is footballer Jill Scott? I’m a Celebrity contestant and Lioness in profile

 In December, she gave her fans an update, stating: “No engagement party as planned but hoping for an even bigger one next year!
 Feeling very grateful for our 4th Christmas together here’s to many more @shellyunitt.”

-When asked what she’ll miss while taking part in I’m a Celebrity, Scott named the men’s World Cup in Qatar as something she hoped she wouldn’t miss completely.
+When asked what she’d miss while taking part in I’m a Celebrity, Scott named the men’s World Cup in Qatar as something she hoped she wouldn’t miss completely.

 “I am going to find it weird not being able to know how the men are getting on in the tournament,” she noted.
 “Hopefully they will still be in the tournament when I come out of the jungle.”